AndreaBertolini89/AndreaBertolini89/README.md

 - 👋 Hi, I’m Andrea Bertolini
 - 👀 I’m interested in Hydraulics and Data Science with Python
-- 🌱 I’m currently learning the basics of Python
+- 🌱 I’m currently learning the basics of Python with the CS50p course.
 - 📫 How to reach me: andrea_bertolini@me.com

 <!---